-All pins are broken out, and there are 3 Vcc and 3 Gnd pins available, plus the ones on the Vcc and Gnd headers, so even if you're not using breadboard, you can still easily connect power and ground for multiple external devices.
+All pins are broken out, and there are 3 Vcc and 3 Gnd pins available, plus the ones on the UPDI and Serial headers so even if you're not using breadboard, you can still easily connect power and ground for multiple external devices.

 Board dimensions are 1.1" x 0.85"

-The ATtiny402 is the top-end 0-series part in the 8-pin package.
-The 0-series is intended for low cost applications, and cuts a few features.
-These are offered as an option for people developing boards that will be produced in large quantities where the cost savings is significant.
-For hobbyists and one-off projects, the 402 is almost certainly a better deal.
+The ATtiny402 like the reset of the 0-series is intended for low cost applications though the price difference is nothing to write home about.
+These were meant as an option for people developing boards that will be produced in large quantities where the cost savings is significant,but it became apparent that there was no point in producing them - the effectively cost the same price, but they're strictly worse.
+For hobbyists and one-off (or really anything short of something involving of devices projects, the is almost certainly a better deal.
 The main differences are: